 Event Date

-Understanding the issues of honey, beekeeping and the safety of our food supply.
+Understanding the issues of honey, beekeeping and the safety of our food supply

 With a focus on keeping our food system healthy, presenters will address issues of pollination, economic adulteration, and how beekeeping is being threatened.
 A panel of specialty food retailers will discuss how they source and select products and educate and inspire their customers.
 Learn how you can be a part of the growing need for food authenticity.